tonybarr1611/2024-02-IC4302/Proyecto 1/README.md

 ## Backend API:

 This is an API developed in Flask, that starts in the port localhost:31000 ever since you do the install.sh script.
+It's main purpose is to interact with the databases and provide the necessary functionality for the frontend to work.
 It uses several libraries to enhance its functionality.
 Key libraries include:

 - **Flask-CORS**: Allows communication between different domains through CORS (Cross-Origin Resource Sharing).
 - **Requests**: Used to efficiently make HTTP requests.